Last updated

 Built forGeneral SVG/DXF nestingCountertop slab nesting

-CostFree, open sourceSubscription — $69/mo Founders (first 25 shops), then $99/mo Full
+CostFree, open sourceSubscription — $69/mo Early Adopter (first 25 shops), then $99/mo Full

 Cut-safe validationNot built inIndependent validator blocks export on any overlap, off-slab placement, or kerf violation